 Established by Russell Baker and John Mckenzie in 1949 in the US, Baker Mckenzie now has 77 offices in 47 countries and 1608 partners.

-Baker Mckenzie is a global large scale law firm and only handle real estate transactions for corporations.
-The real estate they have in hand are mainly commercial and industrial.
+Baker Mckenzie is a global large-scale law firm and only handles real estate transactions for corporations.
+The real estate they have in hand is mainly commercial and industrial.

 14th Floor, Hutchison House,

 Hong Kong SAR